Ryoga Terayama: Kickboxing career

 Terayama made his professional debut against Ryo Miyakawa at RISE 135 on November 4, 2019.
 He won the fight by unanimous decision, with all three judges scoring the fight 30–27 in his favor.

 Terayama was scheduled to face Shoa Arii at Stand Up Kickboxing vol.1 on December 22, 2019.
 The fight was ruled a draw by unanimous decision, with all three judges scoring the fight as 29–29.

 Terayama was scheduled to face Naoya Kuroda at RISE 137 on February 23, 2020.
 The fight was ruled a majority draw, with one of the three judges scoring the fight in Terayama's favor.

 Terayama was scheduled to make his promotional debut with DEEP KICK against Yuma at DEEP KICK 44 on July 26, 2020.
 He won the fight by a second-round technical knockout, stopping his opponent in the very last second of the round.
-He was afterwards scheduled to fight HΛL, for the DEEP KICK -53kg title, at DEEP KICK 47 on September 21, 2020.
+He was afterwards scheduled to fight HΛL, for the DEEP KICK -53 kg title, at DEEP KICK 47 on September 21, 2020.
 Terayama won the fight by unanimous decision.
 He thoroughly dominated his opponent and was accordingly awarded wide scorecards of 30–25, 30–26 and 30–26.

 Terayama returned to RISE for his next fight.
 He was scheduled to fight a rematch with Shoa Arii at RISE Dead or Alive Osaka on November 1, 2020.
 Arii won the closely contested fight by majority decision, with scores of 30–29, 29–29 and 30–29.

 Terayama was scheduled to fight the veteran Yuki Kyotani at RISE 149 on May 23, 2021.
 The fight was ruled a draw, after an extension round was fought.